-In May 2016, the Creeks Division will begin construction of the Quarantina Street Storm Water Infiltration Project.
+In October 2016, the Creeks Division completed construction of the Quarantina Street Storm Water Infiltration Project.

-The existing concrete sidewalks and asphalt road in the 700 and 800 blocks of N. Quarantina Street will be removed and replaced with permeable pavers, designed to help improve local creek and ocean water quality.
+The previously existing concrete sidewalks and asphalt road in the 700 and 800 blocks of N. Quarantina Street were removed and replaced with permeable pavers, designed to help improve local creek and ocean water quality.

 The project is designed to capture and treat polluted storm water and incidental runoff, and allow it to soak slowly into the ground.
 This prevents pollutants in runoff from flowing into storm drains, which lead directly to our creeks and ocean untreated.